Privacy Law Reform

 - Proposed amendments (Bill 64) to Quebec’s private sector privacy law – French or English

 - Feedback to Special Committee Reviewing British Columbia's Personal Information and Protection Act (PIPA)

 - OPC Proposals for Ensuring the Appropriate Regulation of Artificial Intelligence

 - OPC Consultations on Transfers for Processing (available by request)

 - OPC Consent and Privacy’ Discussion Paper (available by request)

-In November 2020, the government introduced Bill C-11 in the House of Commons.
-This is the first major attempt to change Canada's federal privacy law in two decades.
+In June 2022, the government introduced Bill C-27 in the House of Commons.
+This was the second major attempt to change Canada's federal privacy law in two decades.

-The CMA is a champion of Data Privacy Day, an international effort held annually on January 28 to create awareness about the importance of respecting privacy, safeguarding data, empowering individuals and enabling trust.
+The CMA is a champion of Data Privacy Week, an international effort to empower individuals and encourage businesses to respect privacy, safeguard data and enable trust.